-The World Health Organization estimates the water need for drinking, cooking and basic hygiene in emergency situations at 15 litres per person per day: WHO also mentions a number of out-of-home water requirements, in hospitals, mosques for ceremonial purposes, schools etc. Ultimately, basic needs are estimated by different sources at 25-50 litres per capita per day.
+The World Health Organization (pdf, document) estimates the water need for drinking, cooking and basic hygiene in emergency situations at 15 litres per person per day: WHO also mentions a number of out-of-home water requirements, in hospitals, mosques for ceremonial purposes, schools etc. Ultimately, basic needs are estimated by different sources at 25-50 litres per capita per day.
 Assuming 25 litres, this would be a global volume of 1.5% of water withdrawals for human use.
 In other words, the problem here is not shortage of water, but something one might consider bad management.

 The United Nations General Assembly in its resolution of 28 July 2010 leaves no doubt: responsibility is clearly with the state.
 And actually, more than 97% of municipal water in developing and emerging economies is distributed by publicly owned and publicly managed entities.
-Most of the remaining 3% are run in public private partnerships.
+Most of the remaining (pdf document) 3% are run in public private partnerships.
 The only notable exception is Chile, which I will come back to.

 Rather than concentrating on a legalistic understanding, however, let me illustrate with some practical examples of what seems to work and what may be problematic with respect to implementing water as a human right.

 I mentioned this as an extreme case for washing cars and filling private pools.
 But there are other more delicate situations that need to be evaluated.
 In the Indian Punjab, for instance, everybody pumps up water from the underground aquifer – mostly to irrigate the fields.
 There are no limits; electricity for the pumps is provided for free by the government.
 As a result, water tables are falling by up to one metre per year (National Geophysical Research Institute).